incredibleLeitman/PhysicsGame/README.md

 **- Momentum**

-*When two objects collide they should*

 If a Bomb collides with another Bomb or Player, the momentum of both changes.
 Although both using a default mass of 1, their velocity is usually different.
 When a Bomb explodes it applies a force depending on it's mass and the distance to an object (the closer the more).
 In case the affected Object is also a Bomb, another explosion is triggered, summing the resulting forces.
 This means, if a Player stands beside multiple bombs when they explode, the combined force of all explosions it added.

 **- Impulse**

-*Show your understanding of impulse with a force that happens over a short period of time rather than instant.
-E.g. an advanced jump cycle in which the character has a variable jump height depending on how long they press A, rather than a simple “add y velocity”.*

 Player.gd has three different methods for an advanced jump cycle implemented in ``_jump``, that can be selected with key 'j' on keyboard:
 0... linear